 - Preheat your oven to 375 degrees F.

-- In a medium (8-inch) skillet, lightly sauté the chopped onions & asparagus pieces in a bit of olive oil, salt & pepper.
+- In a medium (8-inch) cast iron or oven-safe non-stick skillet, lightly sauté the chopped onions & asparagus pieces in a bit of olive oil, salt & pepper.
 Remove from the pan after just a few minutes.

-- Blend eggs, water, salt and pepper in a blender until combined and lightly foamy.
+- Blend the eggs, garlic, water, salt and pepper in a blender until combined and lightly foamy.

 - Wipe out the skillet you used previously and coat it with a bit of olive oil.
-Pour in the eggs and add half of the veggies.
-Put the skillet in the oven, and bake for 10 minutes.
-Then (carefully, without moving the skillet around too much), add the rest of the veggies and the cheeses.
-Continue to bake for another 10-15 minutes or until the frittata is puffed up and the eggs are set.
+Pour in the eggs and add half of the veggies and half of the cheeses.
+Put the skillet in the oven, and bake for 8-10 minutes, or until the frittata begins to set but is still uncooked on top.
+Carefully, (without moving the skillet around too much), add the rest of the veggies and the cheeses.
+Continue to bake for another 10-15 minutes or until the edges of the frittata are golden brown and the eggs are set.

 - Top with chopped tarragon, a grind of pepper and a few red pepper flakes.
 Let cool before slicing.